modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    ![Overview](../images/customerHosted/armDeployDeploymentsOverview.png)

-   >NOTE On occassion the final step to deploy the CreateTeam Application Code may fail.
+   >NOTE On occasion the final step to deploy the CreateTeam Application Code may fail.
 If this happens use the **Redeploy** button and choose the same Resource Group and Parameters as chosen above
    ![Overview](../images/customerHosted/armDeployDeploymentsOverviewFail.png)

 1. On the left hand menu click Outputs.
 Then use the "Copy to Clipboard" button next to each value, open Windows Notepad and paste each value with appropriate title.